thomassuedbroecker/cloud-native-starter/workshop/00-prerequisites.md

 $ cat cloud-native-starter-key.json
 ```

-You can verfiy the key in the IBM Cloud console, as you can see in the image below:
+You can verify the key in the IBM Cloud, as you can see in the image below:

 ![ibm-cloud-key](images/ibm-cloud-key.png)